 What is the status of prophecy today?
 Can we communicate directly with God and speak for Him?
 Are those who claim to be modern prophets, though they speak with inspiration and profound insight, really channeling the Divine, or are they mistaking personal inspiration for the real thing?
 Continue reading “Prophecy in Exile?
 We Are All Esther”→

-After the end of the Sabbath service meant to recall the sacrifices in the Temple, we recite a curious addendum.
-It’s a recipe taken from the Talmud (Kereisos6b) for a kind of incense that was used in the Temple.
-It required eleven ingredients in specific measures, including “galbanum,” a terpentine-smelling extract of gum plants, and “Carshina lye,” which is toxic and can be substituted for by urine.
-Indeed, it sounds altogether foul, although if you knew the ingredients of the most expensive perfumes out of Paris, you’d turn up your nose, too.
-Likewise, together these eleven substances produced a divine smell.
-Furthermore, the mixture was so sacred, violating the formula by one jot was punishable by death.
+Every Sabbath, Jews recite a curious prayer, a recipe taken from the Talmud (Kereisos6b) for a kind of incense that was used in the Temple.
+It required eleven ingredients in specific measures, including “galbanum,” a terpentine-smelling extract of gum plants, and “Carshina lye,” which is toxic.
+It sounds altogether foul (although if you knew the ingredients of the most expensive perfumes out of Paris, you’d turn up your nose, too).
+Furthermore, the mixture was so sacred, if a priest violated the formula by one jot, he could be put to death.
+In fact, one of the most mysterious passages in the Bible is the only recorded instance of the punishment: Aaron’s sons, Nadav and Abihu, (Lev 10:1-2), get it wrong, even though their intention seemed to be zealous, and G-d takes their souls by fire instead of the incense.

-Quantum Biology Breaches the Wall of Our Reality
+Quantum Biology Breaches the Walls Between Reality and Consciousness

-For the last century, most physicists treated the troubling and enigmatic implications of quantum mechanics as something to be banished to the realms of philosophy and metaphysics, trying to keep the nose of the consciousness camel out of the tent of strictly causal and objective physics.
+For the last century, most physicists treated the troubling and enigmatic implications of quantum mechanics as something to be banished to the realms of philosophy and metaphysics.
 Physics still largely quarantines the absurdity of subatomic shenanigans from the observable macroscopic world we live in by claiming the two realities are unconnected.
 The world we experience continues to behave in an orderly, Newtonian, commonsensical fashion.
 Things don’t change each other by magic.
-Reality is there whether someone’s looking at it or not.
 Stuff can’t be in two places at once and no where at all.
+And most important, reality is there whether someone’s looking at it or not.
+But quantum mechanics put the nose of the camel of consciousness into the tent of scientific cosmology: a conscious observer had to watch events in order to make them real.

-But in the last decades, this quarantine has become increasingly difficult to maintain.
-Science itself has stormed its own comfortable cliches with experimental results that show consciousness, human or at least intelligent consciousness, is implicated in determining reality even in the macroscopic world we experience directly through our senses.
-Experiments in the 1960s and 1980s have shown that two objects separated by any conceivable connection, even at other ends of the universe, are entangled and somehow affect each other instantaneously.
+In the last decades, this quarantine has become increasingly difficult to maintain.
+Experiments in the 1960s through 1980s s that two objects separated by any conceivable connection, even at other ends of the universe, are entangled and somehow affect each other instantaneously.
+Science itself has stormed its own articles of faith with experimental results that show consciousness, human or at least intelligent consciousness, is implicated in making reality.
+Until recently, the last of these walls, between the macroscopic and the sub-atomic, held.
+What happened down there didn’t affect what happened up here in real reality.
 Still, physics had a whole armory of ways to wall off these disturbing phenomena from commonsense reality. saying that when the quantum world interacted with a macroscopic phenomenon, that macroscopic entity “observed” the probabilistic quantum, collapsing it into a stable realism.
 Its formal name is “Decoherence.”

 But in the last ten years, quantum biology has shown that behaviors in our familiar world of nature are directly connected to and reliant on quantum processes.
 The orientation of migrating birds.
 The operation of genes.
 Photosynthesis.
 The comfortable quarantine that has kept our sense of reality simple and free from philosophy and metaphysics has now collapsed.
 And that collapse is utter and complete.
 It can’t be confined, because it is now likely to be shown that the whole universe interacts at all levels with quantum weirdness.